Sam-T-G/Vitalis/docs/guidelines/coding-standards.md

 - All project files (README, LICENSE, CHANGELOG, etc.)
 - All commit messages and pull request descriptions
 - All comments and inline documentation
+- All Cursor workflows and AI assistant interactions
+- All terminal output and command responses
+- All user interface text and messages

 #### Enforcement